-- Single input texts usually small in text mining. - Output information negligible compared to input.

-• The only problem may be the permanent storage of full text corpora.
+- Single input texts are usually small in text mining. - Output information is negligible compared to input. - The main problem may be the permanent storage of full text corpora.
 Some take only a few MB's, but large-scale corpora have hundreds of GB's or more.